 All indicators are that this likely the last Metal Gear game and if that’s the case I’m fine with it.
 I have no idea where this convoluted story could go at this point to be honest about it.

 Imitation is the best form of flattery and I really am hoping other game developers are inspired by this game and we get more games like these soon because I can’t get enough of it.
 I don’t care if they are “Metal Gear” games or something else entirely.
 As impressive as this game is there is still yet even more potential teased here and the sky is the limit if it’s handled deftly by other developing talents out there.

 I am a huge fan of first person shooters, third person shooters, action stealth games like Splinter Cells and all the rest of those types of games.
 This game has spoiled me because it has raised the bar on those respective games and genres.
 Whenever the next Splinter Cell game ever shows up I’m going to be comparing the certain relevant aspects to this game.

 COMPLAINT: There is a Mission 51 but Konami has decided to hold it for a cash grab DLC in Spring of 2016.
 The game in its present form has a very abrupt conclusion with no real ending.
-The controversy is well known all over the Internet ranging from “real endings” to “missing endings” on through.
-This is a classless move on Konami and I join the chorus of people that hopes they release the content for free instead of slapping us in the face on their way out and marring an otherwise stellar game.
+The controversy is well-known all over the Internet ranging from “real endings” to “missing endings” on through.
+This is a classless move on Konami and I join the chorus of people who hope they release the content for free instead of slapping us in the face on their way out and marring an otherwise stellar game.